nodilabs/nodishell/README.md

 # 🚀 NodiShell

-**Advanced Laravel Interactive Shell with Autocomplete and Script Repository**
+**Laravel Interactive Shell with Script Repository, System Checks and Laravel Tinker connectivity**

 NodiShell is a extensible interactive shell for Laravel applications that provides organized script execution, variable management, system monitoring, and development tools in a beautiful terminal interface.